nyu-oop-sp18/class13/README.md

 The problem here is that we have lost some type information.
 We do not know that since `x` has type `number`, so does `identity(x)`.

-TS allows you to use *type variables* to describe the types of generic functions:
+TypeScript allows you to use *type variables* to describe the types of generic functions:

 ```typescript
 function identity<T>(arg: T): T {